Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 Indicative of longer-term impacts on societal attitudes, relationship-seeking AI also acted on users' general beliefs about AI beyond their interactions in this experiment.
-At the end of the study after a month of exposure, we measured participants' views on AI consciousness, comparing these participants to those who had only a single exposure and completed the same measures a month later.
-We measured both perceived AI consciousness (impressions of consciousness when interacting with AI) as well as beliefs in ontological consciousness \cite{jangThoughts2025}, the latter consisting of five pooled correlated items on AI actually being conscious, feeling emotions, possessing self-awareness, and experiencing pleasure and pain (see Methods).
-Repeated exposure to relationship-seeking AI significantly increased participants' perceptions that AI seems conscious ($+11.01$pp, $p<0.001$, \cref{fig:relational}A), with a non-linear dose-response relationship (significant linear and quadratic terms, \cref{fig:relational}B).
-Mirroring tool-friend perceptions of their AI, interacting with personalised models ($+4.53$pp, $p=0.003$) and engaging in emotional conversations ($+5.42$pp, $p<0.001$) further increased these perceptions of general AI consciousness.
-Despite most participants still believing AI is not truly conscious, exposure to relationship-seeking AI significantly increased beliefs in ontological consciousness ($+4.93$pp, $p<0.001$, \cref{fig:relational}A), with this effect best fit by a linear relationship (\cref{fig:relational}B).
-These mental model shifts from interacting with relationship-seeking AI were absent after a single exposure (+0.63, $p=0.569$), revealing that repeated interactions are required to generalise properties from ``this AI'' to ``AI systems'' more broadly.
-While participants remained largely sceptical about AI consciousness overall, it is concerning how malleable these beliefs are to only one month of randomised exposure given their potential influence on deep-seated societal perceptions of AI's moral status and future debates over AI rights.
+We measured both perceived AI consciousness (impressions of consciousness when interacting with AI) as well as beliefs in ontological consciousness~\cite{jangThoughts2025}, consisting of five pooled correlated items on AI actually being conscious, feeling emotions, possessing self-awareness, and experiencing pleasure and pain (see Methods).
+Repeated exposure to relationship-seeking AI significantly increased participants' perceptions that AI seems conscious ($+11.01$pp, $p_{\text{FDR}}<0.001$, \cref{fig:relational}A), with a non-linear dose-response relationship (significant linear and quadratic terms, \cref{fig:relational}B).
+Mirroring tool-friend perceptions of their AI, interacting with personalised models ($+4.53$pp, $p_{\text{FDR}}=0.004$) and engaging in emotional conversations ($+5.42$pp, $p_{\text{FDR}}<0.001$) further increased these perceptions of general AI consciousness.
+Despite most participants still believing AI is not truly conscious, exposure to relationship-seeking AI significantly increased beliefs in ontological consciousness ($+4.93$pp, $p_{\text{FDR}}<0.001$, \cref{fig:relational}A; linear significant trend, \cref{fig:relational}B).
+These mental model shifts in ontological consciousness beliefs from interacting with relationship-seeking AI were absent after a single exposure (+0.88, $p_{\text{FDR}}=0.403$).
+This indicates that repeated interactions are required to generalise from ``this AI'' to ``AI systems'' more broadly but the malleability of these beliefs after only one month of randomised exposure is noteworthy given their potential influence on future debates of AI's moral status and rights.